muneer78/muneer78.github.io/_posts/2023-01-05-do-the-right-thing.md

 ---
 date: 2023-01-05
-title: Do The Right Thing
+title: Do the right thing
 tags: thoughts
 ---